jeffersonvivanco/WebProgrammingNotes/notes/javascript_notes.md

 some of them from taking place.
 Even functions that don't look like they will throw an exception might do so in exceptional circumstances or when they contain a programmer mistake.

-One way to addess this is to use fewer side effects.
+One way to address this is to use fewer side effects.
 Again, a programming style that computes new values instead of changing existing data helps.
 If a piece of code stops running in the middle of creating a new value, no one ever sees the half-finished value, and there is no problem.